aleshaleksey/fansys23/04-combat.md

 - **Special**:
   - For every 5 points by which your attack exceeds the target's threshold, the weapon can land an extra 5ft away from the target's square (as decided by you).
   - Provokes an attack of opportunity if the foe is holding a weapon you are not proficient with AND you are not proficient with **disarm**.
-  - If the weapon is light, the target has a -2 on the roll.
-If it is heavy, it has +2 on the roll.
+  - If the target weapon is ["subtle"](11-weapons-armour.md#weapon-properties), the attack has a +2 bonus on the roll.
+If it is heavy, the attack has -2 penalty on the roll.

 ___
 #### Feint